Easy recipes from around the World, including Great British classics, dinners and snacks

 Instructions

-1. Add all the ingredients to the slow cooker apart from the bell peppers - be sure to see the note in the recipe top tips in my post!
+1. Add all the ingredients to the slow cooker except for the bell peppers, and don’t forget to check the recipe top tips in my post for more details.

-3. Set the slow cooker to HIGH and cook for 6-8 hours.
-Try not to open the lid or you will affect the cooking time.
+3. Set the slow cooker to HIGH and cook for 6 to 8 hours.
+Avoid opening the lid, as it can affect the cooking time.

-5. Once cooked the gammon should easily be able to shred using two forks.
+5. Once cooked, the gammon should shred easily with two forks.

-6. If it needs thickening you can either leave the lid off of the slow cooker and continue on a high setting until thickened.
-Or you can do as I do and add a tablespoon or so of McDougalls thickening granules - see post for details.
+6. If it needs to thicken, leave the lid off the slow cooker and keep it on high until it reaches the desired consistency.
+I just add a tablespoon or so of McDougall’s thickening granules - see the post for more details.

 7. Check and adjust the seasoning and serve.